 Next Steps

-As you begin investing in social emotional learning in your classroom or you are working on fine-tuning your practice, choose one of the five SEL routines.
+As you begin investing in social emotional learning in your classroom or you are working on fine-tuning your practice, choose one of these five SEL routines.